mongodb/terraform-provider-mongodbatlas/website/docs/r/organization.html.markdown

 `mongodbatlas_organization` provides programmatic management (including creation) of a MongoDB Atlas Organization resource.

-~> **IMPORTANT NOTE:**  Creating an organization with this resource creates initial public and private key values that will need to be used in a separate terraform module/blueprint to permit access to new organization.
+~> **IMPORTANT NOTE:**  When you establish an Atlas organization using this resource, it automatically generates a set of initial public and private Programmatic API Keys.
+These key values are vital to store because you'll need to use them to grant access to the newly created Atlas organization.

 ## Example Usage